mccnika/Reflecting-on-this-week/README.md

 ## *Final Reflection*
 I don't believe Creative Computing is something I want to explore and learn more in depth, it's not something I would include as part of my future career.
 As I mentioned at the beginning, I find technology very overwhelming, working with computers has always been a struggle for me due to the multiple numbers and words that I kept bumping into when working with it.
 I think I am more interested in the artistic side of graphic design, working with layouts, images, colours, but not numbers.
 However, I am always open to learn and I would definitely want to learn the basics of creative computing.
-When I was researching into computing and technology, it reminded me of when in school teachers would always ask boys to help them out when they bumped themselves into problems when using the computer: it always have been boys, they taught us since young that technology is something only boys "understand", something only boys "can be interested into", and they always expected us to not volunteer to help; then, they would always be surprised when one of us would show our skills in tech.
+When I was researching into computing and technology, it reminded me of when in school teachers would always ask boys to help them out when they bumped themselves into problems when using the computer: it always have been boys, they taught us since we were young that technology is something only boys "understand", something only boys "can be interested into", and they always expected us to not volunteer to help; then, they would always be surprised when one of us would show our skills in tech.
 Another example is when students in Italy would need to choose what to specialise in High School: one of the specialisation is _technical institute_.
 The education offers a specific field of studies (economy, administration, technology, tourism, agronomy) and they're very popular among male students.
 Before choosing what to specialise in High School, teachers in Middle School are required to suggest each student what field of studies they seem to be ideal for: non cis-male students never got adviced to study at a technical institute.

 Access to education shouldn't depend on our gender and identity.